Rome2Rio

 See all options

-There are 9 ways to get from Ireland to Cardiff by train, plane, ferry, or tram
+There are 9 ways to get from Ireland to Cardiff by plane, train, ferry, or tram

 Select an option below to see step-by-step directions and to compare ticket prices and travel times in Rome2Rio's travel planner.